opencog/atomspace/README.md

 database, an associated query engine and graph-re-writing system, and a rule-driven inferencing engine that can apply and manipulate sequences of rules to perform reasoning.
-It is a layer that sits on top of ordinary distrbuted (graph) databases, providing a large variety of advanced features not otherwise available.
+It is a layer that sits on top of ordinary distributed (graph) databases, providing a large variety of advanced features not otherwise available.

 The AtomSpace is a platform for building Artificial General Intelligence